-When this happens, it’s common to become disheartened and assume that your child really doesn’t want a relationship with you.
+When this happens, it’s easy to become disheartened and assume that your child doesn’t want a relationship with you.
 But it’s not true.
 More often than not, children desperately want to connect with their parents.

-One stiff arm screams, “Stay out of my life.”
+One stiff arm yells, “Stay out of my life.”
 Yet, the other hand beckons you tentatively, “I need your love!”

-Her goal was to move toward him at the pace he determined, always keeping him comfortable.
+Her goal was to move toward him at his determined pace, always keeping him comfortable.

 Forced connection drives kids even further away

 Kids perceive your frustration and anxiety, even if they can’t give it words.
 It feels burdensome and uncomfortable to them.
-This is why it’s so important to learn to connect and guide in ways that feel truly safe, ways that don’t burden kids with your anxiety or your need to be accepted.
+This is why it’s so important to learn to connect and guide in ways that feel truly safe and don’t burden kids with your anxiety or your need to be accepted.

-If you want your kids to receive the vital lessons you hope to teach, then a healthy connection is necessary.
-Your efforts to connect will be most effective when they are thoughtfully matched to your child’s personality, interests, and developmental stage.
+A healthy connection is necessary if you want your kids to receive the vital lessons you hope to teach.
+Your efforts to connect will be most effective when thoughtfully matched to your child’s personality, interests, and developmental stage.

 7 connection ideas for younger kids

-One of the key ways that parents and small children can connect is through play.
+One of the key ways parents and small children can connect is through play.
 While playing, children are better able to relax and feel safe.
-This opens them up to receiving your love.
-But if you’re tired or not into legos and playing house, here are some ideas for connecting especially with younger kids (scroll down for ideas for older kids).
+This opens them up to receive your love.
+But if you’re tired or not into Legos and playing house, here are some ideas for connecting, especially with younger kids (scroll down for ideas for older kids).

 - Body Tracing

-- Have your child lay down on a large sheet of paper and then trace your child’s body.
+- Have your child lie down on a large sheet of paper and then trace her body.